Value existence for zero-sum ergodic stochastic differential games

 Then there exists a measurable $\psi:\mathbb{R}^n\times V\rightarrow U$ such that, for all $v\in V$, $x\in\mathbb{R}^n$,

-This is similar to \eqref{equ 2.11}, but here the mapping $\psi$ relies also on the control variable $v$.
+This is similar to \eqref{equ 2.11}, but here the mapping $\psi$ also relies on the control variable $v$.
 Let $\theta>0$ be a small constant.
-Similar to the construction of $\beta^{\theta}$ in \emph{Proof of (iii)}, we can construct $\alpha^{\theta}\in\mathcal{A}$ as follows.
+Similarly to the construction of $\beta^{\theta}$ in the proof of (iii), we construct $\alpha^{\theta}\in\mathcal{A}$ as follows.
 Define